gregmacbean/experiments-pocs-spikes/microservices-with-eventbridge/README.md

 Todo:
 - error handling at the bus level
 - archiving of bus messages for replay (if necessary)
-- schema validation & discovery
+- schema validation & discovery (json schema)
 - CW dashboards for queue metrics & alerting
 - auditing resources should be seperate from any single service (it's cross cutting)